Special offer

 Sincerely,

-[Your Signature]
+[Your signature]

-Date: ______________________________
+Date: ____________

 Simple job offer letter template

-Start date: No later than [date]
+Start date: no later than [insert date]

 Sincerely,

-[Your Signature]
+[Your signature]

-Date: ______________________________
+Date: _____________

 Casual job offer letter template

 Congratulations!
 [Company name] is excited to call you our new [job title].
+The hiring manager will be in touch soon to finalise the details of your offer and next steps.

-Keep reading to learn more about this opportunity and – hopefully – receive answers to any lingering questions you may have.
+Keep reading to learn more about this opportunity and, hopefully, receive answers to any lingering questions you may have.

-As the [job title], you will report to [manager/supervisor name and job title] at [workplace location] from [hours per day, days per week].
+As the [job title], you will report to [manager/supervisor name and job title] at [workplace location] for [hours per day, days per week].
 Your daily responsibilities will include [brief mention of job duties and responsibilities].

 Best,

-[Your Signature]
+[Your signature]

-Date: ______________________________
+Date: ____________

 Recent Hiring & onboarding Articles